 when you ride.

 Summary: Winter riding is fun.
-And it's not hard -- yet it rates real
+Yes it's harder than fair-weather

 high on the "Macho" meter.
 Ride in the winter, and people will think